Contents

 The user’s preference for theme color is exposed in templates as

-set in the THEME_COLOR
+theme_color set in the THEME_COLOR option.

 This theme color is exposed to the browser in default themes — some browsers might use this color in the user interface (eg. Chrome on Android in light mode displays the toolbar in this color).